GfSE/SAF-Specification/stereotypes.md

 A sequence diagram featuring the flow of control between Operational Performers of an Operational Context to achieve one outcome of an Operational Story.
 Note: This diagram depicts the sending and receiving of messages between the interacting entities called lifelines where time is represented along the vertical axis.
 The lifelines representatives are part properties typed by Operational Performers.

-## SAF_O6_STR
+## SAF_O6_SKRD

 ### Icon
 *none*

 ### Documentation
-The Stakeholder Requirement Viewpoint specifies all properties that the intended solution shall possess or expose from the perspective of the Stakeholders.
-The Stakeholder Requirement Viewpoint determines capabilities, functions, non-functional properties, and constraints.
+The Stakeholder Requirement Definition Viewpoint specifies all capabilities, functions and properties, that the intended solution shall possess or expose from the perspective of the Stakeholders.
+The Stakeholder Requirement Definition Viewpoint also captures constraints for the system to be developed from stakeholders perspective.

 A tabular format lisiting
 * unique requirement ID, text, and attributes,